NLnetLabs/nsd-manual/source/reference/grammar.rst

           such a beast, but when you start implementing it the details make it messy.

-Since NSD 1.4, the parser uses Bison and Flex, which are tools for building programs that handle structured input.
-Compared to the earlier implementation there is a slight decrease in speed, but as the zone compiler is not critical to the performance of NSD, this not too relevant.
-The overall effect should be in the order of 10-20 %.
-The memory consumption of the new parser is equal the parser used in NSD 1.2.
+Since as early as NSD 1.4, the parser relies on Bison and Flex, tools for building programs that handle structured input.
+Compared to the previous implementation there is a slight decrease in speed (10-20%), but as the zone compiler is not critical to the performance of NSD, this not too relevant.
 The lexer part is located in the file `zlexer.lex
 <https://github.com/NLnetLabs/nsd/blob/master/zlexer.lex>`_, the grammar is in
 `zparser.y <https://github.com/NLnetLabs/nsd/blob/master/zparser.y>`_.